Indonesia matchstick factory fire kills dozens | DW | 21.06.2019

 "We don't know what caused the fire but it has been extinguished," said Riadil Lubis, the head of North Sumatra's disaster agency.

 At least three children were found dead at the scene.
-An Indonesia official said workers "likely brought their kids to work."
+An Indonesian official said workers "likely brought their kids to work."

+A study found that Indonesian "workplaces employing women are often characterized by harsh working conditions."

+"Their experience at the workplace affects their well-being, not only at work, but at home and as members of their households and community," it said.

 Many Indonesians work in poor and unsafe working conditions.
 Earlier this year, dozens of miners were killed when an unlicensed gold mine collapsed.